suizokukan/katal/README.md

 o  action__add()                        : add the source files to the target
                                           path.
-o  action__downloadefaultcfg            : download the default configuration file o  action__infos()                      : display informations about the source
+o  action__addtag()                     : add one tag to the string tags of some files o  action__downloadefaultcfg()          : download the default configuration file o  action__infos()                      : display informations about the source
                                           and the target directory
-o  action__select()                     : fill SELECT and SELECT_SIZE_IN_BYTES and
+o  action__rmtags()                     : remove the entire string tags of some files o  action__select()                     : fill SELECT and SELECT_SIZE_IN_BYTES and
                                           display what's going on.
 o  action__setstrtags()                 : Modify the string tag in the target directory,